eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/e-pseudonyms-including-user-authentication-mechanism.md

 ### 4.3 Challenges
 Below we list challenges related to the use of [WebAuthN] as the technical specification for pseudonyms.

-- [WebAuthN] does not define an interface between the Authenticator and the Client.
 - Attestations may be linkable (see discussion in Chapter 5.1 and also Topic A) depending on the chosen type of attestation.
 - The information about the Relying Party is verified only at the Client and not by the Authenticator itself.
   This may be a problem as in Article 5a 5 a vii [eIDAS 2.0] it is stated that "*European Digital Identity Wallets shall, in particular ... ensure that the relying parties can be authenticated and identified by implementing authentication mechanisms in accordance with Article 5b;...*".